 - 1. What is the work to be accomplished?
-The proposal should be explicit as possible about the current state of knowledge in the area and what will be achieved by the successful completion of the study. - 2.
+The proposal should be as explicit as possible about the current state of knowledge in the area and what will be achieved by the successful completion of the study. - 2.
 What is the need and value of the proposed research?
 The proposal should provide persuasive evidence that the study is of practical use or scholarly value to the wider community served by the grant. - 3.
 What is the methodology for carrying out the proposed work?
 The research design should be as specific as possible and demonstrate why the European component is essential. - 4.
 Is the work accomplishable within the time-frame proposed?
 If the study extends beyond the 14-day limit of the grant, the proposal should specify how the additional work will be completed and funded. - 5.
 Are the applicant's qualifications sufficient to carry out the study?

-Submission procedures.
+Submission procedure.
 Six copies of the application should be submitted and must include:

 - 1. A proposal, five pages or less, typed double-spaced. - 2.
-A tentative travel itinerary-not to exceed 14 days, including the proposed countries and institutions to be visited and the preferred period of study/travel. - 3.
+A tentative travel itinerary-not to exceed 14 days, including the proposed countries and institutions to be visited and the preferred period of study/ - 3.
 A travel budget, including estimated roundtrip coach airfare, transportation in Europe, lodging expenses, and meal costs. - 4.
 A current curriculum vitae.

 Obligations of the grantee.
 The recipient's detailed expense statement, with original receipts, is due to ACRL within two months of the trip's termination.
 The grantee is required to submit a report of no less than 4,000 words on the research resulting from the study trip to ACRL within six months.
 It is assumed that in most cases this report will be suitable for publication; if so, ACRL is given first rights of refusal.
 The grantee should submit an abstract of the report for publication in the WESS Newsletter.
-In addition, the grantee may be asked to participate in a WESS general discussion group, advice the award committee, or counsel new grantees.
+In addition, the grantee may be asked to participate in a WESS general discussion group, advise the award committee, or counsel new grantees.
 Recipients are encouraged, but not required, to join WESS and become involved in its activities.

 Previous recipients.
-Price indexes of European academic library materials (Frederick Lynden, 1986); Refugee and exile publishing in Western Europe (Michael Albin, 1987).
+Price indexes of European academic library materials (Frederick Lynden, 1986); Refugee and exile publishing in Western Europe (Michael Albin, 1987); No award in 1988; Preserving the written record: Preservation programs at European Libraries (James H. Spohrer (1989).